SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 change the code under directory in the Guest VM Debian, and run that into

 Debian, then just use git to push remote repository.

-Do a job, stand with the idea of boss, take the responsibility, solve those

-problem, push action to the TOP.

-I have just to work now!

-NOW, it's time to get my fucking ass up and work!
-No time to die!

-There is no need to dia for others. live for me, only myself.

-Oh, my lig was hurt!
-Rest in peace, Your Majesty.

-Too tired to go to bed!!!

-Time has to shut down.

-RIP, Q E II.

-There must be work.

-Work smart and hard!

-My left leg pain and swollen.

-Too more rebeck to go to hospital.

-Do not fucking care those fucking words!

-No one could limit your direction.

-No time to die.

-Now, it's the better time to get my fucking ass up and work.

-Everything is just fine!
-It's not too late to work smart and hard!

-Nothing needs to say!
-Go!

-What am I waiting for?
-No need to wait!

-Now I know What, how and why to do job after about thirty-nine gap time.
-It's

-not too late to begin.
-Do not wait on the source station.

-I would not choose suicide (suicide is the stupidest) or hurt any one (hurting

- others would get my hands dirty).

-Suicide is not in my dictionary.
-In my opinion, suicide is: sacrificing

-yourself to make others happy.

-I think back to my grandma who had a really tough time between 1960 and 1980.

-My unemployed days were weaker than my grandma's hard times.

-I still like challenges.
-I just waste my time elsewhere than my major.

 ## 0.Finally Debug Troubles